Grades & Records

 Grade reports are no longer mailed to students.
 Semester grades are available to students through the college's online services.
 Mid-semester deficiency grades of "D" or "F" are filed by instructor for semester length classes.
 These grades are assigned to the students and are also available online, but they do not become a part of the student's permanent record.
 Students may obtain specific information about mid-semester grades on an individual basis from their instructors.

 To be considered as a candidate for a degree or certificate, the student must submit a formal application for graduation.
 It is the responsibility of the student to make certain that all requirements for graduation are completed.
 Graduation exercises are held twice a year at the end of the fall and spring semesters.
 Application for graduation is made in the Admissions/Records Office in the semester prior to anticipated graduation.

 REPEATING A COURSE TO IMPROVE A GRADE

 Grades cannot be changed.
 The only way a course grade may be raised is by the student's repeating the course and making a higher grade.
-If a course is repeated, both grades will remain on the transcript but the second grade becomes the grade of record and is used in calculating credit and overall GPA.
+If a course is repeated, both grades will remain on the transcript but the highest grade* becomes the grade of record and is used in calculating credit and overall GPA.
 The student is cautioned, however, that all colleges do not follow this practice.
-Taking the course at another college in an attempt to improve a grade will neither change a grade nor figure into the GPA at Panola College.
+Taking the course at another college in an attempt to improve a grade will neither change a grade nor figure into the GPA at Panola College. (*Effective Fall 2015)

 INCOMPLETE COURSE WORK